 Centrica last week announced 5,000 jobs were to be axed in cost-cutting measures and has faced increased competition in recent years from smaller rivals, with millions being lured away by lower energy prices due to reduced overheads.

-Once the UK’s only supplier of gas, British Gas is still the country’s largest energy supplier, with more than seven million customers, though last year alone 290,000 customers made the switch to a cheaper provider.[custom_block:45]
+Once the UK’s only supplier of gas, British Gas is still the country’s largest energy supplier with more than seven million customers.
+However, 290,000 customers made the switch to a different provider last year alone.

 By contrast, over twenty start-up energy companies have ceased trading in the last year, leaving many customers in the lurch.